TheNumbat/rpp/README.md

 ### Windows

-Assure MSVC 19.37+ and cmake 3.17+ are installed and in your PATH.
+Assure MSVC 19.37 and cmake 3.17 (or newer) are installed and in your PATH.

 ```bash
 mkdir build